-The appointment is effective July 1. Öngür replaces Stephan H. Heckers, M.D., professor and chair of the department of psychiatry and behavioral sciences at Vanderbilt University Medical Center, Nashville, Tennessee.
+The appointment was effective July 1, 2018. Öngür replaced Stephan H. Heckers, M.D., professor and chair of the department of psychiatry and behavioral sciences at Vanderbilt University Medical Center, Nashville, Tennessee.

 Born in Istanbul, Turkey, Öngür has been on faculty at Harvard Medical School since 2004 and his focus is on neurobiology research and clinical psychiatry.